40.7% of British Columbia timber inspections in June 2021 resulted in alleged non-compliance.

 While tropical forest countries get most of the attention, this data on British Columbia timber inspections shows that Illegal logging and trade risks are global and frequent.

 Get new posts about British Columbia timber inspections and other TimberCheck™ content:

-For news on the latest legal risk-events in wood product supply chains subscribe to the Timber Risk Report™.
-Get customized location-based alerts when you join TimberCheck™.
+For news on legal risks in wood product supply chains, subscribe to the Timber Risk Report™.
+Or, get customized location-based alerts when you join TimberCheck™.
 Want to know where in the forest a wood product originated?
-Start a WoodFlow™
+Start a WoodFlow™ mapping.